Canadian-Wildlife-Federation/Documentation/docs/source/docs_user/docs_user_app/android_user_guide.rst

 **Saving and Uploading Barrier Assessment Submissions**

 Once you’ve completed all the questions in the assessment form, you’re ready to save or upload your assessment.
-At the bottom of the form, you’ll see two buttons: ‘SAVE’ and ‘UPLOAD’.
+At the bottom of the form, you’ll see two buttons: ‘SAVE’ and ‘UPLOAD’.If these buttons are greyed out, this means you haven't filled out all of the required questions in the assessment form.

 .. figure:: img/android_save.png
     :align: center